mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 ##### 4.3.1.2 Call Chat Completions API (with History) {#chat-completions-with-history-technical}

 Use the microflow `ChatCompletions_Execute_WithHistory` to execute a chat completions API call with a [ChatCompletionsSession](#chatcompletionssession) input and a string output of the assistant response.
 It is not required to provide a `SystemPrompt` string and a `ENUM_Model_ChatCompletions` value.
 If no model is provided, the `ModelDefaultChat` value from the [Configuration](#configuration-entity) will be used in the call.
-For certain models it is possible to force the assistant response to be a valid JSON structure using the optional `ENUM_ResponseFormat_Chat` [parameter](#enum-responseformat-chat); if no value is specified, the default value as specified by the OpenAI documentation will be assumed in the API.
+For certain models it is possible to force the assistant response to be a valid JSON structure using the optional `ENUM_ResponseFormat_Chat` [parameter](#enum-responseformat-chat); if no value is specified, the default value as specified in the [OpenAI documentation](https://platform.openai.com/docs/api-reference/chat/create) will be assumed by the API.

 | Input | Output |
 | --- | --- |